 Chapter Two

-Robert scrubbed his face with his hand as if he could chase away the tiredness caused by not sleeping the night before.
-After ten days on the road, he should have been exhausted, but his thoughts wouldn't let him rest.
+Robert rubbed his face with his hand, as if he could chase away the tiredness caused by not having slept the night before.
+After ten days on the road, he should have been exhausted to the point of collapse, but his thoughts wouldn’t let him rest.

-He couldn't stop thinking about Anne Smithfield.
-Every time he closed his eyes, she glared at him as her things were hauled off to pay her brother's debt.
-She cried.
-She accused.

-He had enough guilt while awake.
-He didn't need it while he was sleeping.
+Robert couldn’t stop thinking about Anne Smithfield.
+Every time he closed his eyes, she glared at him as her things were hauled off to pay her brother’s debt.
+She had cried, accused.
+Robert had enough guilt weighing on him while awake; he didn’t need it while he was sleeping.

-He was now in hell, sitting where his father sat, behind the desk where his father put the gun to his head and started the nightmare that ended Robert's childhood.
-Weak sunlight filtered through the windows where he dragged the curtains open.
-Anything to brighten the room up and remove the taint it had for him.
+He was now in hell.
+Robert sat at his father’s desk, in the very spot where his father had put a gun to his head and started the nightmare that had ended Robert’s childhood.
+He reached over and dragged the curtains open.
+Anything to brighten the room up and lessen the taint it held for him.
+Weak sunlight filtered through the windows.

 The household accounts for the Lodge lay open in front of him.
-He flipped through the pages, noting Miss Smithfield's precise hand as she detailed each entry.
-Precise and controlled much like the lady herself.
+Robert flipped through the pages, noting the precise hand with which Miss Smithfield had detailed each entry.
+Precise and controlled, much like the woman herself.

-He hated to admit it, but Miss Smithfield was good.
+He hated to admit it, but Anne Smithfield was good.
 She took prodigious care of his house and estate.
 Hell, she even made a profit.
-It was the first time in a long time the old pile had actually made money.
-Robert was hoping she'd make a mistake somewhere.
+It was the first time in a long time the old estate had actually made money.
+Robert paged through the ledger, hoping she’d make a mistake somewhere.

 He rubbed at the pain in his stomach.
-He wasn't cut out for this revenge business.
-When he'd set out to ruin Sir John, he had no idea that Smithfield had sisters.
+He wasn’t cut out for this revenge business.
+When he’d set out to ruin Sir John Smithfield, Robert had no idea that Sir John had sisters.
 Nor did he expect to like any member of the Smithfield family.

-A shadow fell in the doorway and a feminine voice said, "I'm sorry, sir.
-I didn't know anyone would be in here."
+A shadow fell in the doorway and a feminine voice said, “I’m sorry, Mr. Matthews.
+I didn’t know anyone would be in here.”

 As if his thoughts had caused her to materialize, Anne Smithfield entered the room and stood before the desk with her hands folded serenely in front of her.
-The dark green of her dress accentuated the creaminess of her skin.
-Lace clung to the bodice and sleeves, and a tight bun attempted, with mixed success, to control her dark hair.
+The dark green of her dress accentuated the creaminess of her skin, and lace clung to the dress’s bodice and sleeves.
+A tight bun attempted, with mixed success, to control her dark hair.
 She was the picture of innocent womanhood.
-God, he hoped looks were deceiving or he was in trouble.
+Robert hoped her looks were deceiving or, by God, he’d be in trouble.

 Robert stood and cleared his throat.
-"Miss Smithfield.
-Grandmother said you'd be expected this morning."
+“Miss Smithfield.
+Grandmother said you’d be expected this morning.”

-She moved into the room, leaving the door open the proper amount for propriety.
+Anne moved into the room, leaving the door open as proper propriety demanded.

-"I was just going over the ledgers," he said as she approached.
+“I was just going over the ledgers,” Robert said as Anne approached.
 He motioned to one of the big leather chairs in front of the desk.

-She shook her head at his offer of a chair, instead choosing to lean over the desk to look at the ledger.
-"Is there a problem?"
+She shook her head at his offer of a chair, choosing instead to lean over the desk to look at the ledger.
+“Is there a problem?”

-The scent of lemon filled Robert’s head.
-He could see the fragile bones of her hand as it rested on the desk for support.
-He cleared his throat again.
-"I usually check the ledgers for Grandmother.
-Just want to make sure things are in order."
+The scent of lemon filled Robert’s nostrils as she leaned forward.
+He could see the fragile bones of Anne’s hand as it rested on the desk for support.
+He cleared his throat.
+“I usually check the ledgers for Grandmother.
+Just want to make sure things are in order.”

-She stepped back as if he had slapped her But then her expression grew more serene.
-It was irritating as hell.
-"You've not done it once since I've been here."
+Anne jumped back as if he had slapped her, but then her expression grew more serene.
+Her face returned to her usual placid mask: it was irritating as hell.

+“You’ve not examined the ledgers once since I’ve been here.”

-He fought the urge to squirm.
-"I had the ledgers sent to London quarterly."
+Robert fought the urge to squirm.
+“I had the ledgers sent to London quarterly.”